-Avoiding Complexity from Fifos.
 Most of the fifos of classical modes are substitutable for each other in harmony because of either harmonic equivalence (e.g., the frame fifth and fourth) or mutual consonance (e.g., all but the mutually dissonant core fifos).
 This opens the possibility of different combinations of building blocks and different permutations of their notes (following from inversions) being used for essentially the same harmonic function in different places in the same piece.
 This substitutability makes for harmonic richness but also for notational complexity in music notation, because of the large number and wide variety of different chord symbols that may result.
 PKP keeps the possibility of harmonic richness but does an end run around the notational complexity.

 A small amount of notational complexity is unavoidable with fifo-intensive classical modes (7:1 ratio of fifos to tritones) because decisions must be made about sizes of anchored fifos but this is small potatoes compared to music notation.
 The PKP anchor concept eliminates most of the complexity at one stroke.
 It permits dividing harmony into core and enrichment parts, in which the core parts are determined by anchor sequences and the enrichment parts by context provided by mode signatures determined by the melody line and the core harmony.
+Beyond classical modes, the more tritones in the tonic scales, the simpler the core harmony.